gzafiridis/django-rest-api/README.md

 - Invoice: A monthly invoice for each user which has a date, description, amount and status (outstanding, paid or void)
 - Invoice Line: Each invoice can have many invoice lines, and each line includes its own description and amount

 These are the entities for our basic system.
 The logic behind them is not airtight of course, as it is just a project for me to practice and learn.
+The implemented endpoints allows us to perform CRUD operations on invoices and invoice lines, as well as modifying the credits of a user's membership depending on how many open streams they have (check-in and check-out endpoints).

 ## Requirements to run the application